 A question remains: How does autonomous work look like?
-For sure, home office is one way for a more autonomous work.
+For sure, the home office is one way for more autonomous work.
 So are flextime models.
 But both are only interim solutions.

 Working remotely focuses more on autonomous work.
 This working model offers a lot of flexibility in the way you design your way of work and your free time.
 However, the basis is another thinking about “life” and “work”.
-Both isn’t separated anymore, it’s mixed.
-In this context autonomy means to decide for yourself when it’s time for leisure time and when you have to work.
+Both aren’t separated anymore, but mixed.
+In this context, autonomy means deciding for yourself when it’s time for leisure time and when you have to work.
 It’s about finding out your needs and reconciling it with your work.

 Best example: The way we work at Inpsyde.
 You know, we work remotely, and all is autonomous.
-But due to this we have to face some specific challenges being connected to emotional and communication intelligence.
-We really have to find the balance between our needs and the expectations of Inpsyders and customers in order to have working work flows.
-(Talking metaphorical: A relaxed meal at lunch time vs. urgent tasks others rely on.)
+But due to this, we have to face some specific challenges being connected to emotional and communication intelligence.
+We really have to find a balance between our needs and the expectations of Inpsyders and customers in order to have working workflows.
+(Talking metaphorical: A relaxed meal at lunchtime vs. urgent tasks others rely on.)
 And as we don’t see each other face-to-face often, we really have to communicate carefully (= the way we write in chats or talk in phone conferences), to ensure that everyone really understands what we want to say.

 Conclusion: The Future of Work

-Due to my own experience I can tell that working remotely is, as future working model, a good example for autonomous work.
+Due to my own experience, I can tell that working remotely is, as a future working model, a good example of autonomous work.
 However, there are more things to consider when talking about the future of work than the question about new working models.
-The question being much more important is about how we can enable ourselves to work autonomous.
+The much more important question is about how we can enable ourselves to work autonomously.
 Because that’s one of the major challenges when talking about the topic work 4.0.

 Unfortunately, this text cannot cover all aspects of the topic future of work – it’s much too complex.
-However, I hope you maybe got some interesting point of views and maybe a new perspective on the topic future of work.
+However, I hope you maybe got some interesting points of view and maybe a new perspective on the topic of future of work.

 What do you think about the future of work?
 How do you work at the moment?
 Already in the future?
 I look forward to reading your comments below, on Twitter or Facebook. 🙂